 An AC50 in the foreground, and an AC100 further up stage.
 This picture and the one below from this thread.

 The cabs belonging to the two Vox amps at left.

 The first Vox Teen Beat magazine, produced slightly in advance of the Teenage Fair, had this to say:

 "Pierced ear drums are expected to be the only casualties this week as 80 torrid teen combos battle for the Vox sound crown at the Teen Age Fair.
 Forty groups will vie at the Bay area show in Vox "Battle of the Bands" while the other forty will fight Vox "Battle of the Beat" at the Palladium in Los Angeles.

-A copy of the Vox advert (perhaps the earliest in the States) that had been published in late 1964.
+This advert had been first published in late 1964.